KernelTuner/kernel_tuner/CONTRIBUTING.rst

     pytest -v

 Note that tests that require PyCuda and/or a CUDA capable GPU will be skipped if these are not installed/present.
-The same holds for thats that require PyOpenCL.
+The same holds for tests that require PyOpenCL.

 Contributions you make to the Kernel Tuner should not break any of the tests even if you can not run them locally.